mdx1358/qval/README.md

 - **Memory**: 4GB+ RAM recommended for large-scale evaluations
 - **Storage**: 500MB+ available space

-## 🤝 Contributing
+## 🤝 Community Contributions

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+We welcome contributions of **example configurations and use cases**!
+If you have interesting QVAL configs or optimization scenarios, please share them via GitHub issues.

 ## 📄 License